(first posted 10/4/2016) There were three primary reasons Ford spent (and lost) a whole lot of money on the Continental Mark II:

 Only some half of Lincoln-Mercury dealer opted in on selling the Continental, since promotional materials were expensive and they were required to keep 10% of their inventory in Mark IIs.
 But their gross profit per car started at $2300, although undoubtedly that was cut into by the subsequent discounting.

-The investment was eventually recouped as it was used in the 1957 Ford Skyliner as well as adapted to convertible use in Thunderbords and the 1961-up Continental convertible.
+The investment in the folding mechanism was eventually recouped as it was used in the 1957 Ford Skyliner as well as adapted to convertible use in Thunderbords and the 1961-up Continental convertible.

 The same pricing problem would have bedeviled a conventional convertible.
 One was built by Derham, shown extensively, and then given to Bill Ford’s wife.
 Another (above) was built later by Hess and Eisenhardt, converted from a coupe.
 It was estimated that a convertible would cost some $18,000.
 No sale.